 (She’s also written several blog posts about music for kids on The Artful Parent.)

 HEADS UP :: We’re planning to run another toddler art group (and add an art group for preschool age kids) in the fall of 2017.
-If you’re in the Asheville area and want to join us, you can check out the details and register here.
+If you’re in the Asheville area and want to join us, you can check out the details and sign up for more information here.